frankharkins/qiskit-textbook-styleguide/README.md

 - **Code cells** are potentially the most powerful interactive elements in the textbook:
   - Working code makes it harder to hide things from the reader.
 If there’s a specific part of an algorithm we glossed over, they can dig into that, and we can’t hide circuits (or other things) as black boxes.
 Bear this in mind when you write code: Keep the logic clear, add useful comments to your code, try not to use advanced Python features, and (where possible) write simple functions yourself instead of importing.
   - Live code means readers can experiment and explore.
 If they want to know how the code behaves on different inputs, or what’ll happen if they modify a function, they can try it.
 Write code examples with this in mind.
 Try not to hard-code circuits.
 Sometimes it’s unavoidable, but patterns are easier to spot if the reader can change a variable and see how the code reacts.
   - Code examples are practice for the real world.
 Write code to the standard you’d expect to see in Qiskit.
-We’ve recently started using pylint to test some of the code, you can see the pylintrc [here](https://github.com/qiskit-community/platypus/blob/main/notebooks/.pylintrc).
+We've recently started using pylint to test some of the code, you can see the pylintrc [here](https://github.com/qiskit-community/platypus/blob/main/notebooks/.pylintrc).

 - **Quizzes** are best used to check the reader hasn’t accidentally got the wrong message.
 Think of common misconceptions, or guess how your text could be misinterpreted, kind of like error-handling.
-We want the reader to think either “Great, I understood that correctly, I can continue”, or “Wait, what‽ I must have got the wrong end of the stick.”
+We want the reader to think either "Great, I understood that correctly, I can continue", or "Wait, what‽ I must have got the wrong end of the stick."
 Don’t use these to pick out random facts listed in the paragraphs above.
   - <img src="examples/images/quiz.png" width="500px">

 - **Tooltips** make the text and equations look friendlier.
 They can help your writing reach a wider audience by offering extra guidance for those that need it, without annoying those that don’t.